 If you like what Jim is doing with RecPoker, meet the rest of the RECing Crew!

 Hi!
 I’m Jim Reid.
-After listening to the RecPoker Podcast since the early days, I finally wrote in to Steve and joined the RecPoker Community officially in 2019.
-Now I’m living the dream as a weekly podcast panelist and poker coach, and I only wish there were more hours in the day!
+After listening to the RecPoker Podcast since the early days, I finally joined the RecPoker Community officially as a Premium Member in 2019.
+Now I’m living the dream as a podcast host and poker coach, and I only wish there were more hours in the day!

 Growing up in Toronto I played poker for pennies, and have loved playing with cards and board games ever since!
-Backgammon, Hearts and Euchre were fun for beer money in high school (go Red Knights!) and when the Moneymaker era boomed, I founded my university’s first poker club (go Blue Devils!) and hosted a weekly beginners’ game out there in my apartment in Halifax for some time.
+Backgammon, Hearts and Euchre were fun for beer money in high school and when the Moneymaker era boomed, I founded my university’s first poker club and hosted a weekly beginners’ game out there in my Halifax apartment for some time.
 I hated to turn people away – some weeks our third table was two closet doors slung over my bed!

 All my life I’ve been involved in training or tutoring activities, and talking about poker is just about the most fun I know how to have!
 Since moving back to Ontario, I play mostly online as a recreational player (BLUFFSTORINI), dabbling in microstakes cash here and there but I spend many Sundays of the year with a full schedule of large-field Multi-Table Tournaments (MTTs) and KO/Bounty tournaments on Pokerstars, and have won or final-tabled several while cheering on my beloved Pittsburgh Steelers.
 While I’ll always be a cash player at heart, somewhere along the way from cash to MTTs I picked up PokerTracker and started tracking hands and data, and the rest is history!